Local absorbing boundary conditions on fixed domains give order-one errors for high-frequency waves: Introduction and statement of the main results

+The present paper proves error bounds on the accuracy of absorbing boundary conditions for the ubiquitous model problem discussed above.
+These bounds show how the error in this set up depends on each of the factors (i)-(v) described above, and all but one of our bounds are provably sharp.

-The present paper proves such estimates for the Helmholtz exterior Dirichlet problem with boundary data coming from plane-wave incidence and when an artificial boundary condition coming from a Pad\'e approximation of the Dirichlet-to-Neumann map is imposed on the artificial boundary (recall that this popular class of boundary conditions was introduced in \cite{EnMa:77,EnMa:77a,EnMa:79} in the time-dependent setting).
+More specifically, we consider the Helmholtz exterior Dirichlet problem with boundary data coming from plane-wave incidence when the artificial boundary is fixed and the frequency is arbitrarily high.
+We consider absorbing boundary conditions coming from a Pad\'e approximation (of arbitrary order) of the Dirichlet-to-Neumann map; recall that this popular class of boundary conditions was introduced in \cite{EnMa:77,EnMa:77a,EnMa:79} in the time-dependent setting.